 This setting determines the installed corner spring stiffness.
 Stiffer springs will result in a smaller variance in ride height between high and low load cases and will produce superior aerodynamic performance through improved platform control; however, they will also result in increased tire load variation which will manifest as a loss in mechanical grip.
 Typically the drawbacks of stiffer springs will become more pronounced on rougher tracks and softer springs in these situations will result in increased overall performance.
 Corner spring changes will influence both roll and pitch control of the platform and ARB changes should be considered when altering corner spring stiffnesses in order to retain the same front to rear roll stiffness and overall balance.
 When reducing corner spring stiffness the ARB stiffness should be increased to retain the same roll stiffness as previously.
-Three options for spring rate are available ranging from 180 N/mm (1028 lbs/in) to 220 N/mm (1256 lbs/in).
+Two options for spring rate are available 140 N/mm (799 lbs/in) and 175 N/mm (999 lbs/in).
 Spring perch offsets must be adjusted to return the car to the prior static ride heights after any spring rate change.